 - Approval of significant changes in treasury and foreign currency policy of the Group.

-- Approval of material contracts with a revenue impact of £1,000,000 in terms of gross fees per annum or whose terms could give rise to an abnormal loss.
+- Approval of material contracts with a revenue impact of £500,000 in terms of gross fees per proposal or whose terms could give rise to an abnormal loss (as defined by the Authorisation Matrix).

 - To receive reports directly from the Chief Executive Officer / Chief Financial Officer on the Group’s internal control systems and to consider amongst others: